sxmsnchz/CCAPDEV-S11-MCO2/README.md

 ```

 ```
-3. Create Connection and Database in MongoDB
+3. Create Connection and Database in MongoDB Compass (Local)
     - You may need to edit connection string in /config/db.js
     - Create "orgspace" database
 ```